-There are no frills here, just exactly what drivers and fleet managers need to ensure that they are staying in compliance.
+There are no frills here.
+But precisely what drivers and fleet managers need to ensure they are staying in compliance.

 What People Love About the J.J.
 Keller ELD

-Furthermore, drivers and fleet managers know they have a partner that is dedicated to quality and ensuring that each company they are partnered with is well taken care of.
+Furthermore, drivers and fleet managers know they have a partner dedicated to quality.
+And, likewise, ensuring that each company they partnered with is well taken care of.

 What People Don’t Love About the J.J.
-Keller ELD
+Keller ELD devices

-The hardware and usability has persistent reports of not being very reliable.
-This is especially concerning since this particular company positions itself as being attentive to the needs of drivers and fleet managers.
+In the same way, hardware and usability have persistent reports of not being very reliable.
+And this is a big issue though the company positions itself as being attentive to the needs of drivers and fleet managers.

 Cost: $199 at most basic plan, monthly subscription plans vary and average $40 per month

-The thing that will attract anyone to the my20 is the low cost of the device and the relatively low per-month cost for subscribing to the service.
+What attracts everyone to the my20 is the low cost of the device.
+And, also the relatively low per-month cost for subscribing to the service.

-Furthermore, the system connects to your phone with ease via Bluetooth, so you can rest assured that you have a secure connection.
+Furthermore, the system connects to your phone with ease via Bluetooth.
+And, with this, you can rest assured that you have a secure connection.